 Written by: Ivan from Mind the Travel

 Have you really experienced South America, and particularly Brazil, if you haven’t visited one of its fantastic beaches?
-Located in the southern part of Rio, Ipanema is a 2 kilometer-long white sand beach – which is almost as famous as the adjacent Copacabana.
+Located in the southern part of Rio, Ipanema is a 2-kilometer-long (1.24 miles) white sand beach – which is almost as famous as the adjacent Copacabana.

-Ipanema is safe, has good water quality, and is less overcrowded than Copacabana.
+Ipanema is safe, has beautiful water for swimming, and is less overcrowded than Copacabana.
 This is the perfect spot to sunbathe, take a stroll, or just soak up the beach-life vibes.
 The beach was made world-famous by the song “The Girl from Ipanema” and today it offers a well-organized grid of shops, restaurants, cafes, different theaters, clubs, and art galleries nearby.